suerion/AutomatedWorkcarts/README.md

 - When an automated workcart is rear-ended, if it's currently stopping or waiting at a stop, it will depart early.
 - When an automated workcart collides with another workcart in front of it, its engine stops for a few seconds to allow the forward workcart to assert its will.
-- When two automated workcarts head-on collide, the slower one (or a random one if they are going the same speed) will explode.
+- When two automated workcarts collide head-on, the slower one (or a random one if they are going the same speed) will explode.
 - When an automated workcart collides with a non-automated workcart other than a rear-end, and the workcart is not going the same direction or fast enough, having the `BulldozeOffendingWorkcarts` configuration option set to `true` will cause the non-automated workcart to be destroyed.

 ## Tips for map makers